 Discounts for non-kora playing partners.

 Many people ask us if you need to play another instrument before taking on the kora

 - the answer is No. Nor do you need to be able to read music, or be considered ‘musical’.

 What you do need is the ability to persevere, to be patient with yourself, to listen,

 and be aiming to play every day.
 Approach the kora with ears and mind open and as

 Learning to play the kora really well takes many years, but unlike many instruments

-it is very easy to make a beautiful sound straight away, and to either create your
+it is very easy to make a beautiful sound straight away.
+You can create your own

-own music once you get to grips with the layout, but also to be able to play many
+music once you get to grips with the layout, but also to be able to play many simple